2Abendsegler/GClh/README.md

 - Our [Ticket System](https://github.com/2Abendsegler/GClh/issues) on this platform

 ## Our Goal
 *GC little helper II* is a powerful tool to enhance and extend the functionality on the geocaching pages of www.geocaching.com.
-All functions can be configured in a configuration menu.
+All features can be configured in a configuration menu.
 The tool uses english as language.

 It is free of charge, without any advertising and is already used by thousands of users.